brontosaurusrex/brontosaurusrex.github.io/_posts/2018-01-09-it-s-complicated-self-test.md

 > Thinking Hulu and Roku were the same thing

-No idea what either of those is.
+I thought they are brothers.

 > “Why can’t Siri play Spotify?”

-Cos it doesn't know what roku is?
+Cos she doesn't who Roku is?

 So I guess it is complicated, or I'am less of a f..... **consumer**.